PostHog/posthog.com/contents/blog/clickhouse-vs-druid.md

 - Simplified internal architecture
 - Materialized views

-Speaking from experience, if you run a massive website analytics operation, you should use ClickHouse 😉.
+Speaking from experience, if you run a massive website analytics operation like ours, you should use ClickHouse 😉.

 ### When to use Druid